vang-o-gh/AWSCC-CodeQuest-UI-UX/submissions/exercises/day01.md

 &nbsp;&nbsp;&nbsp;&nbsp;**User-Experience Analysis:**<br/>

 -   Which website is easier to find the product you are looking for?<br/>
     Answer: Both Shopee and Lazada has features that makes it easier to find the product I'm looking for.
-Examples of these features
-            include a search bar, search bar suggestions, a search filter feature, and more.
+Examples of these feature include a search bar, search bar suggestions, a search filter feature, and more.

 -   Identify any distractions or unnecessary elements that could potentially confuse users.<br/>
     Answer: Lazada has a lot of distracting elements with their product thumbnails such as their promotions.